Essenceia/essenceia.github.io/content/projects/alibaba_cloud_fpga/index.md

 # JTAG interface

-Xilinx FPGAs can be configured by writing a bitstream to there internal CMOS Configuration Latches (CCL).
+Xilinx FPGAs can be configured by writing a bitstream to their internal CMOS Configuration Latches (CCL).
 This memory is volatile, so this configuration must be re-done on every power cycle.
-For in the field devices this bitstream would typically be read from an external SPI memory during initialisation, or writting from an external device, like an embedded controller, but for development purposes overwriting the contents of the CCLs over JTAG is acceptable.
+For in the field devices this bitstream would typically be read from an external SPI memory during initialization, or written from an external device, like an embedded controller, but for development purposes overwriting the contents of the CCLs over JTAG is acceptable.

 This configuration is done by shifting in the entire FPGA configuration bitstream into the JTAG bus.

 ## FPGA board JTAG interface

-As promissed by the original ebay listing the board did come with an accessible JTAG interface, and there wasn't even the need for any additional soldering.
+As promised by the original eBay listing the board did come with an accessible JTAG interface, and there wasn't even the need for any additional soldering.

 {{< figure